No smoking, drinking or eating as Atlantic City casinos open

 On Tuesday, casino executives huddled in staff meetings, looking for more information and trying to decide whether it made sense to reopen at all.

-The Resorts and Ocean casinos said they will reopen Thursday as planned.
+The Resorts, Ocean, Tropicana and Golden Nugget casinos said they will reopen Thursday as planned.

 Jim Allen, president of Hard Rock International, said that as of Tuesday morning, the company still planned to reopen its Atlantic City casino Thursday but that no final decision had been made.